 Every single time that you feel depressed, anxious, or stressed out, your initial idea may always be, “I need to set up an appointment with my psychologist ASAP.”
 When you lose a loved one – regardless if it’s a friend, relative or pet – and you cannot seem to accept their passing, you may also turn to a mental health professional to be able to deal with your seemingly endless grief.
 Of course, you might refer a colleague or family member to a psychologist once you notice that they have psychological issues that have been affecting their lives for weeks or months by now.

 The reality is that there is nothing wrong with taking such an action.
+“Everyone handles positive and negative stress differently.
+And yes, for some, positive stress can lead to a negative response to stress, depending on the situation.”
+Jessica Harris, LCPC, LPC said.
 If we are honest, it is even recommended to see an expert when you or someone you know has a mental problem that you cannot understand.
 And there is practically no better individual to assess and explain what is happening to you than a psychologist.

 Nonetheless, there is no way to hide the fact either that mental health professionals can only do so much to help during your healing process.
 They have tips and tricks up their sleeves, but they tend to offer a disclaimer as well that the effectivity of the treatment(s) will depend on your willingness to comply and follow their example.
 Hence, some patients end their sessions promptly, while others need to stay longer in rehab.